Domyy95/strava-data/README.md

 and setup ***pre-commit*** hooks.

 ## Run the project
+1. retrieve the client_id, client_secret and refresh_token from the strava api.
+You can follow the instructions [here](https://developers.strava.com/docs/getting-started/#account) to get them.

-1. create an .env file in the root of the project with the following content:
+2. create an .env file in the root of the project with the following content:
 ```shell
 CLIENT_ID=your_client_id
 CLIENT_SECRET=your_client_secret
 REFRESH_TOKEN=your_refresh_token
 ```

-2. run the following command to install the dependencies:
+3. run the following command to install the dependencies:
 ```shell
 $ make install
 ```

-3. run the following command to run the project:
+4. run the following command to run the project:
 ```shell
 $ make run
 ```